ShreyaV-05/Buffalos/README.md

 ## Website Summary
 Because our group is full of foodies, we want to show our love and appreciation for different cuisines through our website.
 In this website, you can look through different cuisines in three Californian cities: San Fransisco, Los Angeles, and San Diego.
 These cuisines will have restaurant suggestions and reviews from online sources.
 There will be different restuarants information avaliable on each page sorted by location all falling under different cuisines.
-# Big Ticket Ideas with Visuals/Planned concepts for our page
+# Original Plans for Website
 * 3 tabs separated by place (SF, LA, SD)
 * has about 6 restaurants each
 * address embed to google maps